-- Pour the boiled water into a large saucepan along with some salt and the chopped broccoli/cauliflower.
+- Pour the boiled water into a large saucepan along with some salt and add the chopped broccoli/cauliflower.
 Boil for 5-6 minutes then drain into a colander, reserving the water.

 - Pour a splash of olive oil into a large saucepan (I used the saucepan I cooked the vegetables in) and add the garlic.
-Fry it for a minute then add the anchovies, anchovy oil, chillis and thyme.
-Fry for another minute then add the cooked broccoli and cauliflower along with 4 tbs of the reserved water.
+Fry for a minute then add the anchovies, anchovy oil, chilis and thyme.
+Fry for another minute then add the cooked broccoli and cauliflower along with four tablespoons of the reserved water.
 Stir well, reduce the heat and put a lid on the saucepan, leaving a small gap.
 Cook for around 15-20 minutes, stirring regularly and remove the lid for the last five minutes to allow the water to evaporate.

-- Once the vegetables are nice and soft take a potato masher and crush the vegetables into a paste.
-Add salt/pepper to taste and allow the the mixture to cool.
+- Once the vegetables are soft take a potato masher and mash the vegetables until they are relatively smooth.
+Add salt and pepper to taste and allow the mixture to cool.

-- Pour the passata into an ovenproof dish that will comfortably house the cannelloni tubes (I used two 28cm dishes - if you're not sure put the dried cannelloni tubes into the dish to test).
+- Pour the passata into an ovenproof dish that will comfortably house the cannelloni tubes (I used a 28cm square dish - if you're not sure about dish size put the dried cannelloni tubes into the empty dish to check).
 Drizzle over the red wine vinegar and a pinch of salt.

-- Mix the creme fraiche in a bowl with half of the parmesan, a little salt/pepper and a few tablespoons of the reserved water from the vegetables.
+- Mix the creme fraiche in a bowl with half of the parmesan, a little salt and pepper and two tablespoons of the reserved water from the vegetables.

 - Once the vegetable mixture has cooled, transfer it to a piping bag (or a strong sandwich bag with the corner cut off) and squeeze the filling into the cannelloni tubes.
 Stuff each tube well and place on top of the passata in a single layer until you have used up all of the cannelloni tubes.

 - Sprinkle the basil leaves over the cannelloni then pour over the white sauce.
-Season with some black pepper and the remaining parmesan then tear and distribute the mozzarella over the sauce.
+Season with black pepper and the remaining parmesan then tear and scatter the mozzarella over the sauce.